build-on-aws/content/posts/setting-up-vm-as-remote-development/index.md

 date: 2022-10-28
 ---

-## Setting up VM as Remote Development

 In this article, you will learn how to provision a virtual machine for your development environment.
-This will give you the freedom to work with any devices and the flexibility to configure the specifications to meet your needs.
+This will give you the freedom to work with any device, and the flexibility to configure the specifications to meet your needs.

 ## Context